mappite/aGotino/README.md

 [Here a video: aGotino in action](https://www.youtube.com/watch?v=YF_J7_7lyB4)

 **Note:** Default value for *Side of Pier* is West.
-If your scope is on East side of the mount, pointing West, you need to issue a **`+side`** command to let aGotino know that, since Declination movements have to invert directions.
+If your scope is on East side of the mount, pointing West, you need to issue a **`+side`** command to let aGotino know that, since Declination movement has to invert direction.

 ### Meade LX200 Protocol Support